toronto-riichi-club/toronto-riichi-club.github.io/_posts/2025-08-01-toronto-riichi-open-results.md

 - Announcements
 tags:
 - tournaments
-title: Toronto Riichi Open 2025 Seatings and Standings
+title: Toronto Riichi Open 2025 Results
-description: The results of the Toronto Riichi Open 2025 are coming in!
+description: The results of the Toronto Riichi Open 2025 are in!
 feature_image: "/assets/logos/tro.svg"
 ---